 The oil and gas sector is a best prospect industry sector for Mexico.
 This section includes a market overview and trade data on the sector.

-Significant oil reserves have been documented in Mexico, which will drive investments from the private sector and offer U.S. companies opportunities, either as project developers, operators, contractors, sub-contractors, or suppliers of equipment and/or technology.
+Mexico boasts significant oil reserves, which will continue to drive investment from the private sector and offer opportunities for U.S. companies as contractors, sub-contractors or suppliers of equipment and/or technology.

 Mexico Upstream Oil and Gas Equipment and Services Market Overview

 (Figures in USD billions)

 |Imports from the U.S.||4.95||4.94||4.92||5.16|

 Source: (Mexican) National Bank for International Trade (BANCOMEXT), Secretariat of Economy, Global Trade Atlas, interviews and information from officials from Petróleos Mexicanos (Pemex), the Secretariat of Energy (SENER), and National Hydrocarbons Commission (CNH) Contractors.